jackal-u/csgo_competitive_dataset_tool/README.md

   - use cheat engine to achieve pov lock in game.  [how to video](https://www.youtube.com/watch?v=zFjwrzzvrCQ)

-  - config the path that stores the json files in script dem2vid.py
+  - configurate the path that stores the json files in script dem2vid.py

-  - config the buttons pixel location in script dem2vid.py
+  - configurate the buttons pixel location in script dem2vid.py

   - switch demo manager to the start, click focus the 1st demo and run the dem2vid.py